dd9jn/rfc4880bis/crypto-refresh.md

 First, it is relatively easy to construct a V3 key that has the same Key ID as any other key because the Key ID is simply the low 64 bits of the public modulus.
 Secondly, because the fingerprint of a V3 key hashes the key material, but not its length, there is an increased opportunity for fingerprint collisions.
 Third, there are weaknesses in the MD5 hash algorithm that make developers prefer other algorithms.
-See below for a fuller discussion of Key IDs and fingerprints.
+See {{key-ids-fingerprints}} for a fuller discussion of Key IDs and fingerprints.

 V2 keys are identical to the deprecated V3 keys except for the version number.
 An implementation MUST NOT generate them and MAY accept or reject them as it sees fit.